On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: The complex of decompositions of

-Now, we turn to the general case $x \in \Bext$, so that we can write: in the form
+Now, we turn to the general case $g \in \Bext$.
+We can write, following Proposition \ref{normal}:

-where $f \in \Bd$.
+where $f \in \Bd$ and the sequence of curves $c_i$ belong to $E$ and eventually leave every compact sub-surface.
 If $f$ is non trivial, the previous case leads to the conclusion.
 If $f$ is trivial, then there exists $i \in \N$ such that $p_i \neq 0$.
 Let $F$ be a decomposition obtained from $E$ by an elementary move applied on the curve $c_i$.
-Then $x \cdot F \neq F$.
+Then $g \cdot F \neq F$.

 \end{proof}